good-marik/QuadraticEquationSolver/README.md

-Quadratic Equation Solver with a Graphical Panel
+Quadratic Equation Solver with a Graphical Interface